logo.jpeg - 8KbHOFNER LINKS

 The Carvin Museum - Hofner supplied the necks used in the construction of Carvin guitars and bass guitars during the 1960's and 70's.
 This superb website documents all the many models made by Carvin over the years.
 (See also Hofner/Carvin Fact File)

 Excellentleads - A site run by Will Halligan that, as well as dealing with the electronics of electric guitars in general, also has very useful sections on Hofner guitars.
-The full Selmer/Hofner 1968 Catalogue is reproduced on this website.
+The Hofner section of the 1968 Selmer Catalogue is reproduced on this website.

 Bengt Ericsson's Hofner Club Site - The definitive website for the Hofner Club series guitars.